Fallback by email

 Combined flow (passkey with fallback)

-async function authenticateUser(userId: string) {
+async function authenticateUser(userId: string, email: string) {

 if (!TryMellon.isSupported()) {

-return await authenticateWithEmail(userId)
+return await authenticateWithEmail(userId, email)

 }